Infant Acid Reflux: How to Resolve it For Your Baby?

 During the test, your child is asked to swallow a long, thin tube with a probe at the tip that will stay in the esophagus for 24 hours.
 The tip is positioned, usually at the lower part of the esophagus, and measures levels of stomach acids.
 It also helps determine if breathing problems are the result of GERD.

+An upper GI series is not usually recommended for infants and children.
+The results do not provide physiological function of the esophagus.
+But in some cases where other diagnoses have been ambiguous your doctor may recommend an upper GI endoscopy.
 This is done using an endoscope (a thin, flexible, lighted tube and camera) that allows the doctor to look directly inside the esophagus, stomach, and upper part of the small intestine.
+Tissue samples may be taken.
+This is usually done under a local anesthesia.

 What Can You Do to Reduce Your Infants Acid Reflux Symptoms?